2016 Cheez-It 355 at The Glen: Television

 NBC Sports assigned the race to USA Network, as a result of Summer Olympic coverage on the primary channels used by the NBCUniversal group (during the time, USA also carried the Mid-Ohio Xfinity race and Premier League matches that typically air on NBC, NBCSN, or CNBC).
 Rick Allen, Jeff Burton and Steve Letarte had the call in the booth for the race.
 Dave Burns, Parker Kligerman, Mike Massaro and Marty Snider reported from pit lane during the race.
 It was the first NASCAR race broadcast on USA since 1984, but the first under Comcast ownership and under the NBC Sports banner.
 It is expected that USA will carry races in 2020 and 2024, as under the 2015 NASCAR television contract, the same conflict with the Olympics will happen.
-When Martin Truex Jr spun on the last lap, it was made famous when Rick Allen made the call “aggressive goes around!”.
-It has become a meme in the NASCAR community ever since then.
+When Martin Truex Jr spun on the last lap, lead commentator Rick Allen made the call “aggressive goes around!”.
+The call has become a meme in the NASCAR community ever since then.